Azure/azure-sdk-for-js/CONTRIBUTING.md

 The script will provide instructions for setting environment variables before running live tests.

-Keep in mind that you can set the environment variables as how they're set by default through your system preferences, or through the command line by assigning values to these variable names one by one before running the tests, like `<name1>=<value1> <name2>=<value2> rushx <command>`, or by setting them each one in a different line in a `.env` file in the parent folder of the project you'll be testing (like in the folder `keyvault` if you're testing the project at `sdk/keyvault/keyvault-keys`).
+Keep in mind that you can set the environment variables as how they're set by default through your system preferences, or through the command line, or by setting them each one in a different line in a `.env` file in the parent folder of the project you'll be testing (like in the folder `keyvault` if you're testing the project at `sdk/keyvault/keyvault-keys`).
+You can read more about how `dotenv` works in [their README](https://github.com/motdotla/dotenv#readme).

 To run live tests after deploying live resources for Node: